Why would you want to simplify your image? Why not just draw or paint exactly what you see?

 They look more three-dimensional without going into much detail at all.

-When I've got these shapes simplified to the point that I've created interesting dark and light values, I can use almost any harmonious color scheme I want to paint them, and it should work out just fine.
+I can use almost any harmonious colors I want to paint them, and it should work out just fine.

 It's the interesting arrangement of dark and light values that usually matters most in a painting, not necessarily the color.

-Or as Richard McKinley says, "Values do all the work and color gets all the credit."
+Or as artist Richard McKinley says, "Values do all the work and color gets all the credit."

 Founder of BeginningArtist.com